 Rubber sole dress shoes are known to crack without any apparent cause or reason.
 If the rubber dries out, as often happens when leaving your shoes to dry in front of a radiator after getting wet, then a sudden crack or array of cracks will likely form.
 Once a crack starts, it spreads rapidly.
 Leather slowly absorbs water through tiny cracks or busted seams, but once it has dried out, it will compress and retake its form.
 The longevity is far better than rubber.

 Your Feet Stay Cooler

 Rubber heats up at a far more rapid rate than leather, translating to warmer shoes, especially when you are on your feet for long periods or are very busy.
 Similarly, dress shoes featuring leather soles are also the best option in areas where its very warm and dry.
-Your feet stay cooler, and the breathability is far better when opting for leather soles.
+Your feet stay cooler, and the breathability is far better when opting for this quality footwear feature.

 Lower Chance of Infection and Odor

 Thanks to the breathability of a leather sole, your feet are far less likely to accrue any form of fungal infection caused by dampness and sweat.
 Similarly, odor-causing bacteria are not given an environment to breed, which also drastically reduces the chances of smelly feet.
 Leather soles are not only a more stylish option, but they’re also the most hygienic.